shakeel-mohammed/client-server/report.md

     - constraints - done
     - functionality of each component on the client-side - done
     - talk about each class - done
-4. Implementation (2 pages) - nearly done
+4. Implementation (2 pages) - done
-    - technologies, libraries, data structures used [in-built Java Properties, ArrayList, DataInputStream, DataOutputStream, Socket]
+    - technologies, libraries, data structures used [in-built Java Properties, ArrayList, DataInputStream, DataOutputStream, Socket] - done
-    - talk about HOW YOU USED the components above
+    - talk about HOW YOU USED the components above - done
 5. References - friday
     - project git repository link
     - sources